EnzoBnl/enzobnl/spark.md

 ### Unified Memory Management (1.6+)
 Section based on the pull request document [Unified Memory Management in Spark 1.6](https://www.linuxprobe.com/wp-content/uploads/2017/04/unified-memory-management-spark-10000.pdf) by Andrew Or and Josh Rosen

-#### On-heap execution Space
-The **On-heap executor space** is divided in 2 regions:
-- **Execution region**:
-buffering intermediate data when performing shuffles,joins, sorts and aggregations

-- **Storage region**:
-  - caching data blocks to optimize for future accesses
-  - torrent broadcasts
-  - sending large task results

-(B) Evict cached blocks, static storage reservation. ​This is like design (A) but with areserved storage region that execution memory cannot borrow from.
-Cached blocks areevicted only if actual storage exceeds this region.
-The size of the reserved region isconfigured through ​spark.memory.storageFraction (default 0.0)​ and fixed for theduration of the application.
-(C) Evict cached blocks, dynamic storage reservation. ​This is like design (B), except thestorage space is not statically reserved, but dynamically allocated.
-This difference is thatexecution can borrow as much of the storage space as is available. ​This is the chosendesign.

 Unrolling

 #### Repartition of a machine's memory allocation to a Spark executor